 [M] Compiler Bug SOL-2022-7

-MUST NOT not have storage writes followed by conditional early terminations
+Tested code that has storage writes followed by conditional early terminations

 from inline assembly functions containing return()